 To understand the difference in the effectiveness of medical-grade CBD and artisanal CBD for treating seizures in children, a study was conducted in Washington D.C.
 The participants were 31 children and teens who had some form of epilepsy; their average age was 10.
 32% of them had Lennox-Gastaut syndrome, while 6% had Dravet syndrome.
 As part of the study, 22 were administered with medical-grade CBD, and 9 were given artisanal CBD.
 As per the results, medical-grade CBD may be more effective than artisanal CBD.

-The researchers monitored and recorded blood cannabidiol (CBD) levels of both the groups.
+The researchers monitored and recorded blood cannabidiol (CBD) levels of both groups.
 Those who were given medical-grade CBD had an average blood CBD level of 124 nanograms per milliliter (ng/ml).
 While this was 31 ng/ml for those who were given artisanal CBD.
-Besides, children and teens who were administered with medical-grade CBD experienced a 39% reduction in seizure, but those who were given artisanal CBD had a 70% increase in seizures.
+Besides, children and teens who were administered with medical-grade CBD experienced a 39% reduction in seizures, but those who were given artisanal CBD had a 70% increase in seizures.
 Furthermore, 11 of the participants reported side-effects.